nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 <author :author="author" />
 ```

-You will see that our component works just as it should which means we have added Vue component to our markdown.

-However putting the component here means we will have to repeat it for every article.
+Putting the component here means we will have to repeat it for every article.
 In this case it would be better to add it directly to the slug page.
-We will need to change the author prop to article.author.
+We will need to change the author prop to `article.author`.

 `pages/blog/_slug.vue`